Skip navigation

 • Be aged 18+ and an Australian citizen/meet residency requirements

-• Have lived in the state for at least 12 months
+• Have lived in the state or territory for at least 12 months

 Advanced age, disability or mental health conditions by themselves do not make a person eligible for voluntary assisted dying.
 To be eligible, a person must be terminally ill and satisfy all other eligibility requirements.

-While there is an emerging ‘Australian model’ of voluntary assisted dying, each state’s law is slightly different.
+While there is an ‘Australian model’ of voluntary assisted dying, the law in each state and territory is slightly different.
 Visit our Voluntary assisted dying law in my state page to find out more.

-The best people to speak to are the Voluntary Assisted Dying Care Navigators in your state.
-This is a free service and they are experts in providing the right information about your state’s law.
-Visit our VAD in my state page and select your state to get their details.
+The best people to speak to are the Voluntary Assisted Dying Care Navigators (or equivalent) in your state or territory.
+This is a free service staffed by health professionals who are experts in providing the right information.
+Visit our VAD in my state page and select your jurisdiction to get their contact details.

-The successful operation of voluntary assisted dying laws relies on there being enough participating doctors.
+The successful operation of voluntary assisted dying laws relies on there being enough participating health professionals .
 Thank you for seeking further information in this important area.

-If you are a medical practitioner interested in providing voluntary assisted dying services to your patients, you are required to complete an online training program and pass an eligibility assessment.
+If you are a medical practitioner or nurse interested in providing voluntary assisted dying services to your patients, you are required to complete an online training program and pass an eligibility assessment.

 Click on your state to find out more: Health Practitioner information Victoria, Health Practitioner information Western Australia, Health practitioner information Queensland, Health Practitioner information South Australia, Health Practitioner information NSW, Health Practitioner information Tasmania